John-Pratt/John-Pratt/README.md

 - 👀 I’m interested in being a great teammate.
 - 🌱 I’m currently learning Full Stack Web Development.
 - 💞️ I’m looking to collaborate on anything I can.
-- 📫 How to reach me.......johnw_pratt@outlook.com
+- 📫 How to reach me....... johnw_pratt@outlook.com

 <!---
 John-Pratt/John-Pratt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.